vinayeh10/Just-spammers/README.md

 Get Started
 -------------
 To run application on localhost:
->Run dev build using : npm run build
+>Run dev build using : npm run build.

->To start application :  npm start
+>To start application :  npm start.

 To hoist production build please use command : npm run build:prod